-The first story in my debut collection The Lookout is “Gone Fishing,” an absurd romp at the dentist’s office where our hero Seamus prays to survive his hygienist/tormentor so he can go fishing at the lake.
+The first story in my debut collection The Lookout and Other Stories is “Gone Fishing,” an absurd romp at the dentist’s office where our hero Seamus prays to survive his hygienist/tormentor so he can go fishing at the lake.
 Here’s the cut off:

 She released the chair’s lever without warning.
 Seamus’ body dropped a good two feet, practically giving him whiplash.
 She turned on the blinding interrogation lamp as the words “last chance” flashed through his mind.